manila/snake/README.md

 # Snake
-A clone of the game snake II
+An HTML5 clone of the game snake II

 # How to Play